beepbeepkaicodebop/beepbeepkaicodebop/README.md

 > `and others I'm getting tired of editing this template and looking for the icons to replace lol`

-> **Summary?** Basically backend/frontend and their tools with cloud experiences with a focus on AWS, playing with SRE, the Data ~World and their tools, trying to learning architecture and mainly to keep on improving my knowledge on this rollercoaster of fast changes!
+> **Summary?** Basically, backend/frontend and their tools with cloud experiences with a focus on AWS, playing with SRE, the Data ~World and their tools, trying to learn architecture and mainly to keep on improving my knowledge on this rollercoaster of fast changes!

 > `note to self: make a list instead, next time I edit this`